“Those who recite the sound Om, (activates deathless Light in the body) and becomes radiant (amar su-ti-a)”

 Dr. Loganthan’s work therefore seems quite fascinating, and is perhaps a way to unlock the true sacred teachings hidden and locked away in the many translated and yet-to-be translated Sumerian tablets.

+Please note: We have not read the entirety of the works mentioned in this post, and so cannot vouch for all of their contents.
 Research for this post contributed by Justin Norris, Vida Norris, Jordan Resnick, and Jenny Resnick.